AlexKolodinsky/OptionPricingModel/README.md

 This model was used to gain exposure to object oriented programming, attempt to implement the Factory Method desing pattern, and attempt to design for scalability.

-This model takes a user input by running main.py, and returns all "profitable" contracts found in a .csv file.
+This model takes a user input by running main.py, and returns all "profitable" options found in a .csv file.
+For the purposes of this program, a "profitable" option is one where their calculated price is less than the current market ask.

 The .csv file is populated with market data by running Data_Processing.py, and was used to help visualize data while creating the model.